 The image classification plays an important role in environmental and socioeconomic applications.
 In order to improve the classification accuracy, scientists have laid path in developing the advanced classification techniques.
 However, classifying a remotely sensed data into a thematic map is still a nightmare because of the following factors such as landscape complexity, image sensing and processing and classification approaches.
 The review concentrates on recent classification approaches and techniques which are often not available.

-RS classification is generally a complex procedure which needs many factors to be considered.
+a) Remote sensing classification process RS classification is generally a complex procedure which needs many factors to be considered.
 This procedure includes following steps that begins with the identification of suitable classification system, choosing appropriate training samples, processing of an image and extracting its features, applying a right and indeed classification method, post classification and accuracy assessments.

-Airborne and space borne sensor data comes under RS data stream, which varies in spatial, radiometric, spectral and temporal resolutions.
+b) Selection of remotely sensed data Airborne and space borne sensor data comes under RS data stream, which varies in spatial, radiometric, spectral and temporal resolutions.
 In order to have better image classification a suitable RS data needs to be collected, which depends upon strength and weakness of sensor data.
 In literature the characteristics of remotely sensed data is summarized by in spectral, radio metric, spatial and temporal resolutions with polarization and angularity.

 It is preferred to consider the factors while selecting suitable sensor data as per the user’s need, which includes scaling, study area characteristics, availability